germanysources/FOSSwareSearch/README.md

 repository as a block.
 If we omit ```view block```, we can see the repositories in a tabular view.

-A non-sql query included for fetching more results from github:
+A non-sql query is included for fetching more results from github:
 ```
 fetch X rows from github
 ```